-Further information on the warranty terms and conditions is available from the manufacturer's service (see inside back cover for addresses).
+Further information on the warranty terms and conditions is available from the manufacturer's service department.

 10.3 Lifetime

 Expected lifetime: 4 years

 The design, manufacturing and requirements for the intended use of the product are based on the expected lifetime.
 These also include the requirements for maintenance, ensuring effectiveness and the safety of the product.